Nguyễn Thị Ánh Viên

-Nguyễn Thị Ánh Viên (born November 9, 1996 in Cần Thơ) is a national-record holding swimmer from Vietnam.
+Nguyễn Thị Ánh Viên (born November 9, 1996, in Cần Thơ) is a Vietnamese swimmer.
 She swam for Vietnam at the 2016 Olympics.
-At the 2014 Asian Games, she won Vietnam's first-ever medal in Swimming.
+At the 2014 Asian Games, she won Vietnam's first-ever medal in swimming.
 She has been named Vietnam's Athlete of the Year in both 2013 and 2014.
-As of the end of 2014, she holds the Vietnam Records in 14 of 17 long course individual events.
+By the end of 2014, she holds the Vietnamese records in 14 of the 17 long-course individual events.
 At the 2012 Olympics, she swam the 200 Backstroke and the 400 Individual Medley.

-Ánh Viên is a serving military officer with the rank of major.
+In addition to her competitive swimming career, Ánh Viên also serves in the Vietnamese army in the rank of major.

 Swimming career

 She began swimming with private lessons given by her grandfather.
 At grade 5, Ánh Viên competed for the first time at the district level and easily beat her opponents.

 She was quickly spotted by coaches of a military team and soon joined the team.

-At 16, Ánh Viên was already 1.7 metre tall with long limbs and big feet, considered advantageous attributes of a swimmer.
+At 16, Ánh Viên was already 1.7 metres tall with long limbs and big feet, considered advantageous attributes of a swimmer.